FREE BUDGET WORKSHEET!

 Besides the wood, the other tools we needed were a nail gun with 1 1/4 inch brad nails, and a saw to cut the boards to length.

 We used a circular saw.
-You can use a hammer and nails if don't have a nail gun.
+You can use a hammer and nails if you don’t have a nail gun.
 We also used a stud finder & level to mark the studs to make sure we nailed into them as much as possible.
-Some people use an adhesive on the backs of the boards, but we didn't want to do that.
+Some people use an adhesive on the backs of the boards, but we didn’t want to do that.

 One more thing you need to think about when doing this kind of project is that your outlet plates will not fit with the extra thickness of the wood.

-Once the wood was on the wall the real battle began!
-My husband and son wanted the keep the wood it's natural color.
+Once the wood was on the wall, the real battle began!
+My husband and son wanted the keep the wood its natural color.
 It did have a very nice look, but I really wanted a lighter, whitewashed finish.
 So I did a few test boards and the boys decided they could live with it:)

 Here are the products I used to create the finish.

 I used cheap white craft paint with water for the first layer.
 Then went over that with this Waverly liquid wax to add a protective coating.
 I applied all of the layers with a soft cloth.
 You can get all of these products at Walmart in the craft section.
-The large wax was about $9 and the smaller was about $5.
+The large wax was about $9, and the smaller was about $5.

 I used a combination of clear & white because my store only had one bottle of white.
-Here's a close up of the finish.
+Here’s a close-up of the finish.
 I love how it has an aged look, and you can still see the wood grain!

 Looking for more home DIY projects?
 Here are some of our favorites!

-Shelly says
+1. Shelly says

 Y’all did a great job.
 Can I get you to do my walls?